dantasfiles/dantasfiles.github.io/_posts/2024-12-06-notes-on-cornell-cs-1110.md

 author: Daniel Dantas
 ---

-I was curious to learn what has been updated since I took a version of this course, so I read through the lecture notes.
+I was curious to learn what had been updated since I took a version of CS 1110, so I read through the [lecture notes for the Fall 2024 semester](https://www.cs.cornell.edu/courses/cs1110/2024fa/).

-The course website for Cornell CS 1110, Fall 2024 semester, is located at <https://www.cs.cornell.edu/courses/cs1110/2024fa/>.
 The lecture videos are Cornell-only, but the slides are public.

-I’ve noted anything that stuck out to me as interesting.
+I used these notes to keep track of anything that stuck out to me as interesting.
 When I took a version of the course, it used _Java_ , and now it uses _Python_.
-So some of my comments will be how the course differs between the two programming languages.
+So many of my comments will be how the course differs between the two programming languages.

 ## Types & Expressions
   * This is one of the fundamental ideas in programming languages: “ _A type is both a set of values, and the operations on them_ ”